-This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in Spring 2016 by mail ballot.
+This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in 2022 by mail ballot.
 Download here.

 Article 1 – Name

 The name of this organization shall be the Libertarian Party of Oregon (LPO).

 The purpose of the LPO is to perform the activities necessary to place as many partisan Libertarian candidates on the ballot for elections in the State of Oregon as possible and to promote the system of governance espoused by the Libertarian Party Statement of Principles.

 Article 3 – Members